99x/aws-userpool-boilerplate/README.md

 *Yay!
 Now you have created a AWS Cognito User Pool.*

 *We'll be using bootstrap as the base for the front end

+**License"**

+This repository is under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+Explained in plain english: It is a short, permissive software license.
+Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+There are many variations of this license in use.

+You can:
+ · Use for Commercial purposes
+ · Modify
+ · Distribute
+ · Sublicense
+ · Use it for Private purposes

+You must:
+ · Include copyright
+ · Include license

+You cannot:
+· Hold the author liable.